Skip to main content

 The burden of managing gangs falls mainly on law enforcement officials who curb or eliminate gang problems in the community.
 These curbing efforts become more complicated when local elected officials deem it unprofitable to acknowledge a gang presence in their community (this in spite of gang tagging which is apparent to all in the community).
 Gang members recruit and migrate to other communities.
 Fundamentally, gang activities are related to illegal money-making activities-the same is true for organized and white-collar crime, but varies in sophistication of methods and violence used.
 Most gangs, organized criminals, and white-collar criminals follow this principle, "murder for profit."
 Any degree of violent means is justified that leads toward the illegal profit-making ends.

-This page titled 14: Urbanization is shared under a CC BY-SA 1.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14: Urbanization is shared under a CC BY-SA 1.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.